jah2488/elm-companies/README.md

   and several developers who are excited about Elm.
 * [Rakuten](https://global.rakuten.com/corp/)
   ([GitHub](https://rakutentech.github.io/)) - Global electronic commerce and
-  Internet company based in Japan
+  Internet company based in Japan.
+[Post about Elm at Rakuten](https://dev.to/lucamug/elm-6m8).
 * [Zalora](https://zalora.com/) - Based in Singapore, Zalora is the leading fashion e-commerce shop in Southeast Asia.
 We utilize Elm for our shop's catalog, improving the customer's experience when shopping with us.